 - Initially work with the c.400 Australian lawyers who are members of our organization to understand their pro-bono initiatives, and how to leverage those hours to assist our members.

-- Reach tens of thousands of Australians looking for work in the U.S. through social media channels – both internal and through affiliates – to communicate the value proposition of joining the Australian Community’s Job Fair: and more.
+- Reach tens of thousands of Australians looking for work in the U.S. through to communicate the value proposition of joining the Australian Community’s Job Fair.

 Funding such a program would be a huge boost to the number of Australians finding work, and therefore the annual number of E-3 visas consumed by Australians.
-Unfortunately the clock is ticking and there is a short window of opportunity to have this program up and running.
+Unfortunately the clock is ticking and there is a short window of opportunity to have this program fully up and running with dedicated staff.

 About The Australian Community

 The Australian Community is a 501(c)(3) Public Charity and its Mission is to connect Australian living in the United States through social. professional and charitable initiatives.

 All contributions are fully tax deductible under Section 170 of the IRS Code.
 The Australian Community is also qualified to receive tax deductible bequests, devises, transfers or gifts under section 2055, 2106 or 2522 of the Code.